Download the full PDF for Wisconsin

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Wisconsin fell to 65.1 percent in June from 65.3 percent in the prior month.
+The labor force participation rate in Wisconsin rose to 64.2 percent in December from 64.1 percent in the prior month.